At a glance

 Do you feel like you and your partner are always playing “good cop, bad cop” with your child?
 When you don’t agree on how to deal with challenges or have different parenting styles, it’s easy to fall into those roles.

 “Good cop, bad cop” parenting is hard on both parents and kids.
 Either you or your partner always ends up being the “tough” parent, and that can hurt your relationship.
 It can also send your child conflicting signals about important issues.

-Talking about a child’s issues.
-Parents can have different comfort levels about discussing a child’s issues with friends, relatives and even the
+- Talking about a child’s issues.
+Parents can have different comfort levels about discussing a child’s issues with friends, relatives and even the child herself.

 Agree to disagree—in private.